-Tell your doctor and pharmacist that you are enrolled in our plan.
-Show your plan ID card whenever you get your Part D prescription drugs.
+Tell your doctor and pharmacist that you are enrolled in this plan.
+Show your prescription ID card whenever you get your prescription drugs.

 Help your doctors and other providers help you by giving them information, asking questions, and following through on your care.